 The Rehabilitation Counseling profession offers numerous professional organizational memberships.
-Assumption maintains institutional membership with the National Council on Rehabilitation Education (NCRE) and many faculty maintain a variety of individual memberships with NCRE, the American Counseling Association (ACA) and the National Rehabilitation Association (NRA).
+Until its recent dissolution, Assumption had maintained an institutional membership with the National Council on Rehabilitation Education (NCRE).
+We are in the process of developing a comparable relationship with the American Counseling Association (ACA) and the American Rehabilitation Counseling Association (ARCA) branch of the ACA.
+Many faculty maintain a variety of individual memberships with the ACA and the National Rehabilitation Association (NRA).
 There also are numerous subdivisions and specialty organizations included with NCRE, ACA, NRA, and other professional organizations at the state and national level.